Actindo-AG/Documentation/DataHub/Integration/03_ManageAttributeGroups.md

 #### Prerequisites

-At least one attribute group is created, see [Create an attribute group](#create-an-attribute-group).
+At least one attribute group has been created, see [Create an attribute group](#create-an-attribute-group).

 #### Procedure
 *DataHub > Settings > Tab ATTRIBUTE GROUPS*